 Whether it's the first time you've stepped onto campus or a month before graduation, you are encouraged to meet with an Honors academic advisor.
 An advisor can share information about getting involved in the College, earning Honors credit, scheduling classes, getting referred to campus resources, and graduating with University or Departmental Honors.

 To contact a member of the advising staff, please call 313-577-3030 or write to email@example.com.
 Please allow a 24-hour response time when sending email.
+All students requesting a block lift must complete this online form.

 We look forward to helping you!